tonysneed/Demo.AspNetCore.EF6/Readme.md

 # Using Entity Framework 6 with ASP.NET Core 1.0

+*Updated for ASP.NET Core RC2 based on .NET CLI.*

-1. Start with a new C# web app using ASP.NET 5 (Core 1.0)
+1. Start with a new C# web app using ASP.NET Core 1.0
     - Select the Web API template (preview)

-2. Open project.json and remove dnxcore50 from the frameworks section.
-    - Leave dnx451 under frameworks.

-3. Add Entity Framework under dependencies in the project.json file.
+2. Add Entity Framework under dependencies in the project.json file.
     - This should be the full EF 6.x.

-4. Add a `DbConfig` class that extends `DbConfiguration`
+3. Add a `DbConfig` class that extends `DbConfiguration`

     ```csharp
     public class DbConfig : DbConfiguration